shweta345/TYPO3CMS-CheatSheets/Documentation/CheatSheets.rst

 This overview presents the different stdWrap properties of a cObject.
-It uses the cObject "TEXT" as example to demonstrate where they are applied.
+It uses the cObject "TEXT" as an example to demonstrate where the properties are applied.

 * `Download <https://github.com/TYPO3-Documentation/TYPO3CMS-CheatSheets/tree/master/Resources/Public/CheatSheets/stdwrap.png>`__